sland587/Python_Data_Project/README.md

 # Overview
 This repository documents my hands-on learning experience with [Luke Barousse's Python for Data Analytics course](https://www.lukebarousse.com/python).
 It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

-The data is courced from the course content.
+The data is sourced from the course content.
 This data contains detailed information on job titles, salaries, locations, and essential skills.
 Though a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.

 # The Questions
 Below are the questions answered in this project: